 But where do you begin?
 You begin right here that’s where.
 So whether you are looking for a cartoon, a comedy, or something a little darker, we have you covered with our list of

 The film is a classic take on the writings of Jean Shepherd.
 A young boy by the name of Ralphie Parker wants only one gift for Christmas – A Red Ryder Range 200 Shot BB gun.

 Ralphie is determined to get his dream gun and starts by asking his mom for the Red Ryder.
 His mother sternly replies to his plea by saying,” You’ll shoot your eye out!”

-This denial does not stop Ralphie, and he further goes on to write about his dream gun in a teacher’s class assignment, which leads to a low grading and the exact remark like his mum from his teacher.
+This denial does not stop Ralphie, and he further goes on to write about his dream gun in a teacher’s class assignment, which leads to a low grade and the exact remark like his mums, from his teacher.